• Classroom

 Course Description

-This 5 day course is designed to be beneficial anyone performing a cyber investigation.
-Law enforcement and military communities were specifically in mind during the design, however anyone in cyber security, information security, intelligence analysis, corporate security or physical security would benefit.
-You will learn to use various open-source tools from the Kali.org Linux distribution.
+This hands-on course uses only freely available open source tools and is beneficial to anyone performing a cyber investigation or vulnerability assessment.
+Law enforcement and military communities were specifically in mind during the design, however anyone in cyber security would benefit.
+You will learn to use open-source tools from the Kali.org Linux distribution.
 You will learn both active and passive methods to gain information on the person(s) of interest.
 Hands-on labs combined with various hardware demonstrations, give you numerous opportunities to apply what was learned during the lecture.
-This course is 40% lecture and 60% hands-on.

 Learning Objectives